learn-co-curriculum/ruby-methods-readme/README.md

 end # Method Closing
 ```

+> Note in the snippet above that we are using the `#` in a different way than we've seen before.
+Here we are using it to put comments inside our code.
+Ruby will see the `#` in the line of code without the rest of the syntax required for string interpolation, and will not interpret anything that follows.
+You can use `#` in this way to add comments or clarifications to your code, either at the end of a line of code as shown above or on a line by themselves.
+You can also use it to "comment out" code (by putting `#` at the beginning of each line) if you want to keep the code from executing temporarily.
+This can come in handy during debugging.

-That first line, `def greeting`, is called the method signature, it defines the
+The first line in the code snippet above, `def greeting`, is called the method
-basic properties of the method including the name of the method, `greeting`.
+signature, it defines the basic properties of the method including the name of
+the method, `greeting`.

 Once you 'open' a method definition with the `def` keyword, all subsequent lines
 in your program are considered the method's body, the actual procedure or code